 Participating air districts continue to train their staff and develop ways to help guide participants to find the necessary documentation to participate in their programs.
 Many participants have appreciated the proactive and responsive nature of the case management staff and credit them with ensuring the completion of their project.
-CARB and air district staff continue to collect and analyze data from various points in the application process to identify potential bottlenecks and solutions.
-One such method is CARB's refinement of the participant survey which will incorporate aspects to further inquire about challenges participants face specific to the application and eligibility verification process.
+One such method is

+CARB's refinement of the participant survey which will incorporate aspects to further inquire about challenges participants face specific to the application and eligibility verification process.